filipbyberg/2v2_Volleyball_Byberg/README.md

 - `Volleyball_Passing.onnx` - Passing and proper positioning behaviour

 **Credit:**
 Thank you to Joy Zhang for making this cool project.
-I hope someone else out there can have the same learning benefit from this project, as i had with her :)
+I hope someone else out there can have the same learning benefit from this project, as i had with hers :)

 ![joy](https://github.com/filipbyberg/2v2_Volleyball_Byberg/assets/80341025/d6a2d1f5-c50d-461e-8f07-b14be95b3e38)